MIDUS: Memory-Infused Depth Up-Scaling: Appendix

-\blue{This optimization trades an increase in memory usage for reduced computational latency.
-Importantly, it does not change the training-time parameterization or storage footprint of the model.
-The learned parameters remain factorized as $(\overline{V}, \{W_h\}_h)$, and the cached tables are constructed on demand only for inference.
-In addition, HML is inherently more memory-efficient than conventional memory layers in how it stores values.
-The shared bank $\overline{V} \in \mathbb{R}^{N \times d_h}$ lives in the per-head dimension $d_h = d_{\text{model}} / H$, and HML concatenates head-wise outputs only after retrieval.
-By contrast, linear or PKM-style memory layers typically store values directly in the full hidden dimension $d_{\text{model}}$.
-As a result, even after materializing the head-specific caches $\{V^{\text{cache}}_h\}_h$, the total value footprint remains significantly smaller than that of these baselines and negligible relative to the $1$B/$8$B backbone.
-All inference-side efficiency metrics reported in our experiments (e.g., peak GPU memory during decoding, generation throughput, and prefill time) are measured with value caching enabled, and the peak-memory numbers still show that HML is the most memory-efficient depth up-scaling design among the baselines.}
+This optimization trades additional inference-time storage for lower decoding latency.
+It does not change the training-time parameterization or storage footprint of HIVE.
+The learned parameters remain factorized as $(\bar V,\{W_h\}_{h=1}^{H})$, and the cached tables are constructed on demand only for inference.
+All inference-side efficiency metrics reported in our experiments, including peak GPU memory during decoding, generation throughput, and prefill time, are measured with value caching enabled.